Jennifer Cherrier, Ph. D.

 - Canton, E., Cherrier, J., Farnsworth, E., Franklin, S., Hufnagel, B., Klopfer, E., Russel, J., and B. Sayler.
 1998.
 New Niches for Life Scientists.
 Science, 282:1265e

 - Cherrier, J., Bauer, J.E. and E.R.M.
 Druffel.
 1996.
 Utilization and turnover of labile dissolved organic matter by bacterial heterotrophs in eastern north Pacific surface waters.
 Marine Ecology Progress Series, 139:267-279

 - Cherrier, J., Burnett, W.C. and P.A.
 LaRock.
 (1995) Uptake of polonium and sulfur by bacteria.
 Geomicrobiology Journal, 13:103-115

-Ecosystem-based water retention, reuse system (eco-WARES, patent pending) for homeowners, NGO’s, governments, industry, and agriculture, to mitigate surface and subsurface contaminant loading and help in water conservation.
+Ecosystem-based water retention, reuse technology (eco-WEIRTM, patent pending).
+Green infrastructure technology for use by homeowners, NGO’s, municipalities, governments, industry, and agriculture, to mitigate surface and subsurface contaminant loading and help in water conservation.
 Jennifer Cherrier, Alex Bolques, and Michael Abazinge.